thefrontiergroup/standards/rubymotion_tfg_guide.md

 It is acceptable and at times recommended to use this approach as it strengthens compile time validation

-### New vs alloc.init

-It is recommended that alloc.init be used as the common means of instantiating new objects as it is the traditional Objective-C approach and what is actually used when the rubymotion convention of 'new' is called.

-Some Objective-C libraries attach alternative meaning to the 'new' method so you can encounter naming clashes / issues.

-By calling alloc.init the desired outcome will always be achieved.

 ### Namespacing

 It is suggested that application code that is to revolve around singletons be structured under a common namespace such as Application.